MBioS Professional Science Masters Degree

 PSM Molecular Biosciences Online Information Sessions

 Attend one of our on-line information sessions.
 PSM Program Director, Dr. Norah McCabe and Academic Coordinator Tami Breske will discuss the PSM degree's business management and career focus, admission requirements and internship component.
 In addition they will share details about the curriculum, faculty teaching the courses, recent alumni and answer any questions you may have.
-To sign up for one of these sessions, go to the link below.

 Spring 2019 application deadline is November 1.